Skip to main content

 • SPEC-MODULES.md – Module Protocol Standard.

-• SPEC-ANCHOR.md – Sub Chain Anchoring Standard.
+• SPEC-ANCHOR.md – Document Anchoring Standard.

 2. Terminology and notation